view of lake from shore with mountains in the distance

 ABOUT CLN

-Camp Little Notch is a non-profit summer camp for girls owned and operated by Friends of Camp Little Notch.
-Our beautiful property is situated on 443 acres of pristine Adirondack wilderness that includes a breathtaking 80-acre private lake.
+Camp Little Notch is a non-profit, ACA-accredited summer camp for girls, proudly owned and operated by Friends of Camp Little Notch.
+Nestled in the heart of the Adirondacks near Lake George, NY, our stunning 443-acre property offers a serene escape surrounded by pristine wilderness, including a private 80-acre lake.

 • OUR MISSION